hsgweon/pipits/README.md

 Update (11 Dec 2015) - PIPITS 1.3.0
 -----------------------------------

-- MAJOR: Now we provide retrained UNITE fungal data formatted for PIPITS, so there is no need to retrain UNITE data which used to require a reasonably high RAM (around 14GB).
-As of 11 December, it is the most current data from UNITE (Version: 2015-08-01).
-We plan to update this data for new releases.
+- Major update: We now provide a retrained UNITE fungal dataset which has been formatted for PIPITS.
+This means there is no need to retrain UNITE data saving some time and resources.
+The dataset is the recent UNITE release (Version: 2015-08-01) as of 11 December 2015.
+We plan to update the dataset as and when needed.

+- For those wishing to update the older PIPITS, simply follow the suggested command-lines like you did the first time.

 Update (7 Sep 2015) - PIPITS 1.2.0
 ----------------------------------